 #4: Injury History and Risk

-Studies suggest that runners who have a history of a previous running-related injury have a substantially higher risk of getting another running-related injury.
 This is also true for runners who wear orthotics (probably less so because of the orthotics themselves, but because of their abnormal biomechanics that led them to wear the orthotics in the first place).

 #5: Run Distance

-How far you run each day is a major component of determining your overall running volume.
+How far you run daily is a major component of determining your overall running volume.
 It’s one thing if you’re wondering if it is bad to run every day, but you’re only running 1-2 miles each day, and a very different scenario if you’re running 6, 8, or 10 miles or more per day.

 #6: Run Intensity